hkupty/penna/README.md

 ### Lightweight configuration

-Maple comes packed with a sane defaults configuration that allows one to plug it and start using immediately.
+Penna comes packed with a sane defaults configuration that allows one to plug it and start using immediately.
 Although configuration is possible, by rolling with the shipped defaults one can already reap the benefits of structured logging without having to set up any configuration.